Zubax/jafit/README.md

 to the regions of the curve with higher density of sample points.
 This may be leveraged to great advantage if the reference curve is pre-processed to leave out the regions that are less important for the fitting.

-If the reference curve is only a part of the hysteresis loop, then the tool will use simple heuristics to guess the reasonable H amplitude for solving the JA equation, assuming that the loop is the major loop (i.e., it reaches saturation).
-In this case, it is recommended to specify `H_amp_min` and/or `H_amp_max` explicitly instead of relying on heuristics.

-`H_amp_min` specifies the minimum H magnitude that must be reached before switching the H sweep direction, and `H_amp_max` is the maximum H magnitude that the solver is allowed to use; the solver will flip the H sweep direction somewhere between these two values as soon as the material reaches saturation ($\chi^\prime$ becomes small).

-If the loop is known to be the major loop, then it is occasionally useful to manually extend `H_amp_max` a little to ensure that the material reaches deep saturation, so that the optimizer converges to a good $M_s$ value faster.

-Optionally, you can provide the initial guess for (some of) the coefficients: `c_r`, `M_s`, `a`, `k_p`, `alpha`.

 The optimization is done in multiple stages, with global search preceding local refinement.
 The tool can be instructed to skip N first stages by setting `stage=N`.
 See the code for details.